awmckinley/config/modules/input.mousekey/README.md

-# Mouse and Keyboard Integration
+# Keyboard-Based Mouse Control Software

-Software for integrating mouse and keyboard functionality.
+Tools for controlling mouse cursor and UI interaction using keyboard commands.